PatentOwl/Optimally-Tweaked/README.md

 A: A mod like Sodium uses modern Rendering Techniques.
 Your computer might not support these.
 Try removing it and mods dependend on it.

-Q: What is the "Selfskins" folder in ".minecraft" for?

-A: This is a personal folder i use combined with the mod "Selfskin" to get my skin working as I cant get it to work otherwise.

 More Questions?
 Visit my Discord: https://discord.gg/BhpDScYM8e